rhwhite/numeric_old_2022/docs/ugradsyllabus20.rst

    -  Estimate: 8 hours

-   -  Quiz #5 Objectives pertaining to Lab 4 section Solving Ordinary Diff.
-Eqns with the Runge-Kutta Method, to end of subsection The Runge-Kutta Tableau
+   -  Quiz #5 Objectives pertaining to Lab 4

-   -  Quiz #6 Objectives pertaining to Lab 4 all sections and Lab 5 section Daisyworld

    -  Assignment: See web.